Matt-Ord/tuesday_seminar_3/main.typ

 #slide(type: "light", [
   == Second Order
   #box(
-    width: 75%,
+    width: 68%,
     [
-      Including electron-phonon interactions is more difficult
+      It is impossible to find $hat(phi)(x, t)$ exactly if we include the electron-phonon interaction in $hat(H)_e$

-      We need to make use of perturbation theory to expand in orders of the interaction Hamiltonian
+      We can use quantum field theory to go beyond zeroth order by expanding about zero interaction

-      These contributions lead to non ohmic friction - memory is stored as displacement of the lattice ],
+      These contributions lead to non ohmic friction - memory is stored as displacement ],
   )